 Prepare An Emergency Supply Kit

 During or immediately following an emergency, you may be on your own for hours or days before emergency responders can reach you.
-Stashing away a few key items in an emergency supply kit can help you survive during this period of time.
+Building an emergency supply kit can help you survive during this period of time.

 It is important to learn about the hazards you are exposed to and the recommended actions to take during emergencies, such as fires, severe weather, and hazardous material spills.
-In addition to the Baylor Emergency Planning and Preparedness site, visit www.hotready.com to learn more.
+Visit the Heart of Texas Council of Governments (HOTCOG) Homeland Security and Emergency Preparedness Program to learn more regarding the Waco/McLennan County region.

 Receiving training that will be useful for protecting yourself and those around you during emergencies is also important.
-Baylor University offers a wide variety of training opportunities for students, faculty, and staff in areas such as emergency preparedness, and crime prevention.
-All members of the University community are encouraged to participate in and receive training.
+Baylor University offers a wide variety of training opportunities for students, faculty, and staff in areas such as emergency preparedness and crime prevention.